 - 1. I have personal knowledge of the facts below, and if called upon to do so, I could and would testify competently thereto in a court of law.
 I am an attorney licensed to practice law in the State of California.
-I am a named partner at the law firm of Krause, Kalfayan, Benink & Slavens, LLP, Class Counsel and attorneys of record for the Willis Class. - On July 13, 2010, all Defendant Public Water Suppliers entered into a Stipulation 2. of Settlement with the Willis Class.
-A true and correct copy of the Stipulation of Settlement is attached to the Willis Class' Opposition to Wood Class' Motion for Preliminary Approval of Class Settlement (hereinafter "Willis Opposition") as Exhibit C. On May 22, 2011, the Court entered a Judgment based on the Willis Class Stipulation of Settlement.
-A true and correct copy of the Judgment is attached to the Willis Opposition as Exhibit D. At the request of the Public Water Suppliers, the Court modified the Judgment on September 22, 2011, to incorporate the terms of the Willis Class Attorneys' Fees Order.
-A true and correct copy of the Amended Final Judgment is attached to the Willis Opposition as Exhibit E. The Amended Final Judgment was appealed by some of the Public Water Suppliers.
+I am a named partner at the law firm of Krause Kalfayan Benink & Slavens, LLP, Class Counsel and attorneys of record for the Willis Class. - 2.
+On July 13, 2010, all Defendant Public Water Suppliers entered into a Stipulation of Settlement with the Willis Class.
+On May 22, 2011, the Court entered a Judgment based on the Willis Class Stipulation of Settlement.
+At the request of the Public Water Suppliers, the Court modified the Judgment on September 22, 2011, to incorporate the terms of the Willis Class Attorneys' Fees Order.
+The Amended Final Judgment was appealed by some of the Public Water Suppliers.
 After mediation, the parties settled the appeal and the court of appeal issued a remittitur.
 For all purposes in this action, the Willis Amended Final Judgment has now become a final, non-appealable judgment with res judicata effect as to the Settling Defendants.